Why is food safety so important?

 Who should carry out a food safety audit?

-An accredited, independent company with no links to any other projects, services or companies.
+The idea organisation to carry out a food safety audit is an accredited, independent company with no links to any other projects, services or companies.
 This will ensure the audit results are unbiased and are not used to sell you further services.

 This guide is of a general nature; specific advice can be obtained from Assurity Consulting by calling tel.
 01403 269375 or by email email@example.com